 Socius to the Spiritual Year Programme.
 Assigned to Jamaica in 1990 and was parish priest of Falmouth at the time of his death.
-Vincent is buried besides the Church in Falmouth.
+Vincent is buried beside the Church in Falmouth.

-On 28 August 2001 Michael Anthony (Rufus) Halley was shot dead in Malabang, Mindanao, Philippines.
-The death took place during an attempted kidnapping.
-He was 56 years old.
+On 28 August 2001, Michael Anthony (Rufus) Halley was shot dead in Malabang, Mindanao, Philippines.
+He died during an attempted kidnapping.
+Fr Rufus was 56 years old.

-Rufus was born in Waterford, Ireland in 1944.
+Rufus was born in Waterford in 1944.
 His primary education was at Waterpark College and Ring College, Waterford.
 His secondary education was in Glenstal Abbey.
 He joined the Columbans in 1962 and was ordained 1969.
-He was assigned to the Philippines the same year.
-Ministered in the Manila area and Jala-jala a remote town in the Province of Rizal.
+He was assigned to the Philippines the same year and ministered in the Manila area and Jala-jala, a remote town in the Province of Rizal.

 A gifted linguist, he spoke excellent Tagalog.
 Following a visit to Mindanao, he requested assignment to the Diocese of Marawi.
 Marawi is the center of Muslim life in the Philippines.
 He learned to speak both Cebuano and Maranaw.